-OIS 350 Office Communications (3) 1.
-Designed to teach effective oral and written communications; includes business letters and reports.
+OIS 350 Office Communications (3) ii.
+Designed to teach effective written communications, which include business memos, letters, and reports.
+Emphasizes grammar and effective writing techniques.
+Includes other types of office communications, verbal and nonverbal, including telephone usage, oral presentations, and one-on-one interactions.
+Shows how the microcomputer and other technological changes of the decade affect office communications.
 Three hours lecture.
 Prerequisite: ENG 104 or equivalent and OIS 141.

 OIS 351 Model Office (3) ii.
 Simulated office experience designed to integrate a wide range of knowledge and skills in modern office practice.
 Three hours lecture, two hours lab.
-Prerequisite: OIS 231 and OIS 232; credit or concurrent enrollment in OIS 240.
+Prerequisites: OIS 141 with minimum grade of C, OIS 150, OIS 231, 232, 233, 261, (certificate students only may be concurrently enrolled in OIS 150 and OIS 261).

-OIS 360 Office Management (3) i.
+OIS 360 Office Management (3) ii.
 Develops the ability needed to plan, organize, staff, and supervise an office; includes management responsibility for office layouts, equipment, human relations, budgeting, and decision making.